AhmedKAwwad/AhmedKAwwad/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
-This is the place where I start to document some CTFs Writeups 📝
+This is the place where I start to document some CTF Writeups 📝

 - 🥷 I’m currently studying Cybersecurity which is really cool :wink:
 - 🎓 I’m currently Communication and Electronic Student.